 What do businesses need to do in order to evolve and survive radical change?
 Why do some survive and even thrive in tough economic times while others die off?

-I have the opportunity to talk with dozens of company and organizational leaders every week.
-Lately I’ve been noticing a theme of denial that I haven’t seen the likes of before.
+I have the opportunity to talk with dozens of organizational leaders every week, and often the topics of strengths and weaknesses will come up.
+Lately, I’ve been noticing a theme of denial that I haven’t seen the likes of before.
 People are tending to tout and rely on strengths that no longer serve them like they used to as they completely underestimate the costs of their weaknesses.

 “Individually and organizationally, we know the value of our strengths much more than we know the costs of our weaknesses.” — Joe Caruso